Lmsilvano/Shutdown-schedule-W10/README.md

 # Shutdown-schedule-W10
- App para agendar desligamento no windows 10
+ App para agendar desligamento do sistema operacional no windows 10.